safesoftware/FMETraining/ServerAuthoring5MessageStreaming/Exercise1.md

 <br>**3) Create Workspace**
 <br>Now we have the ability to generate a stream of data we will create the workspace that is to process the data.
-Start Workbench and begin with a blank canvas (don't close the stream generator workspace, as we'll need that as well in a moment).
+Start FME Workbench and begin with a blank canvas (don't close the stream generator workspace, as we'll need that as well in a moment).

 In the blank canvas add a Creator transformer and follow it with a WebSocketReceiver.
 Inspect the WebSocketReceiver transformer parameters and set them as follows: